-ANDREA DOWNIE is the Founding Director of EnhanceDance, an initiative established in 2017 to share evidence-based best practices in dance training, performance and teaching.
-She is a founding member, Immediate Past President and Co-Chair of the Resources Committee for Healthy Dancer Canada, a non-profit organization dedicated to improving the health, well-being and performance of all dancers.
+ANDREA DOWNIE is the Founding Director of Enhance Dance, an initiative established in 2017 to share equity-informed and evidence-based principles and practice in dance teaching, training, performance, and wellness.
+She is a founding member, Past President (2016 & 2017) and Co-Chair of the Resources Committee for Healthy Dancer Canada (HDC), a non-profit organization dedicated to improving the health, well-being and performance of all dancers.
 She is HDC's longest serving board member, instrumental in the development of the organization, and having served in every role within the organization since its inception in 2008.

 Andrea is a certified Level 1 & Level 2 Conditioning-with-Imagery Training teacher, the C-I TrainingTM Course Director, as well as the provider of the Level 1 C-I TrainingTM Teacher Course & Certification.
 She is one of only a few certified teachers of Simonson Technique in Canada.
-She is also a Registered Provider with Safe in Dance International for the Healthy Dance Certificates, and a third-party CPD course provider for Royal Academy of Dance Canada.
+She is also a Registered Provider and Assessor with Safe in Dance International for the Healthy Dance Certificates, and a third-party CPD course provider for Royal Academy of Dance Canada.

 Andrea is a member of